pixelunion/bc-compare/readme.md

 ##### `scope`
 default: `'[data-product-compare]'`

+**Important: the scope selector must be added into your markup for the module to function**

 The container of the product list items - should be set to wrap the faceted search / dynamic content area.

+For example:
+`<section class="product-list" data-facet-content {{#if category.show_compare}}data-product-compare{{/if}}>`

 ##### `maxItems`
 default: `4`